Dream of: 01 February 1987 "Light On The River"

 Birdie (still on my left) and I were now sitting in a crowded auditorium, waiting for a show to begin and our seats now seemed more like long benches.

 I slowly realized that I was nude below the waist and that I even had an erection.
 Indeed, my penis was standing straight up, actually touching my stomach.
-Birdie (who also seemed somewhat like Louise) noticed my condition and seemed fascinated by my penis.
+Birdie (who also seemed somewhat like my ex-wife Louise) noticed my condition and seemed fascinated by my penis.
 Apparently she had never actually seen me sitting nude with an erection.
 I didn't feel terribly inhibited, but I didn't feel completely comfortable either, sitting in the middle of a crowd like that.
 My erection didn't seem to want to go away.
 Indeed I was rather amazed at the intensity of the erection and the size of my penis.

 My attention gradually focused elsewhere.
 Only now did I notice my brother Chris lying on his back between Birdie and me.
 It didn't occur to me that Chris was no longer alive, having died of muscular dystrophy many years before.
 His frail body was as helpless as ever.
 His head lay toward me and his feet toward Birdie.
 I merely accepted Chris's presence as something to be tolerated and I didn't give him much notice as an individual person.
 He was practically immobilized by muscular dystrophy and basically I regarded him as someone for whom there was no hope and who should therefore not be given much consideration.
 Birdie however, (who seemed increasingly like my mother) seemed very interested in Chris and in what Chris was thinking.

 Abruptly Chris spoke with a voice so mature and clear that it startled me.
 He simply said he was going to sing a song and was going to sing it to the woman there.
 Without ado he sang out,

 Lord oh Lord tell me please why that this has happened to me